Manage job inputs

 </Note>

-The `launch.manage_config_file()` function can be used to add a config file as an input to the Launch job, giving you access to edit values within the config file when launching the job.
+Use the `launch.manage_config_file()` function to add a config file as an input to the Launch job, giving you access to edit values within the config file when launching the job.

-By default, no run config inputs will be captured if `launch.manage_config_file()` is used.
+By default, no run config inputs are captured if you use `launch.manage_config_file()`.
 Calling `launch.manage_wandb_config()` overrides this behavior.

 Consider the following example: